 Break out the musical instruments and get marching like ants with these songs about ants!

 Ants love sweets!
-One of their favorite things to eat is a sugary liquid produced by aphids called honeydew.
-Serve up some melon or a special snack sampler that features different foods ants would enjoy eating.
-Be sure to teach children how ants really do get their nourishment.
+One of their favorite things to eat is a sugary liquid produced by aphids called 'honeydew'.
+Serve up some melon or a special snack sampler that features the same sweet fruits ants would enjoy eating--mangoes, oranges, watermelon, etc. Here are some more ideas for creating bug snacks.